-By inserting himself into a history he never experienced first-hand, Vladimirsky is forced to project his own experiences, musings, and ideologies onto his family history, offering us an interpretation of what Soviet life might have been like.
-Thus, the series investigates how culture is constructed and passed down, the subjectivity of memory, and the role of photography in shaping family history and identity.
+By inserting myself into a history I never experienced, I am forced to project my own experiences, musings, and ideologies onto my family history, offering us an interpretation of what Soviet life might have been like.
+The series is an investigation of how culture is constructed and passed down, the subjectivity of memory, and the role of photography in shaping family history and identity.
 Following a rich 180-year history of performing for the camera, I engage in an otherwise impossible dialogue across space and through time, between pixel and grain, from ancestor to descendant.